Session Expired

 Colorado — 12 Bills, 1 Enacted

 Colorado’s SB 24-205 (the Colorado AI Act) is the most comprehensive state-level AI law in America.
-Signed in May 2024, it takes full effect on February 1, 2026, with some provisions effective June 30, 2026.
+Signed in May 2024, it takes effect on June 30, 2026 (delayed from the original February 1, 2026 effective date by SB 25B-004, signed August 28, 2025).
 The law requires developers and deployers of “high-risk AI systems”—those that make or materially influence consequential decisions in employment, education, financial services, healthcare, housing, insurance, and government services—to conduct impact assessments, implement risk management programs, provide consumer notices, and report algorithmic discrimination to the Attorney General.

 See all Colorado AI laws →

-Hawaii has emerged as a surprise leader in AI legislation volume with 104 bills tracked.
+Hawaii has emerged as a surprise leader in AI legislation volume with 110 published AI bills.
 Bills target AI disclosure requirements, protections for minors interacting with AI systems, civil rights review of government AI, and regulation of autonomous systems.
 While no bills have been enacted yet, the volume signals strong legislative interest that businesses operating in Hawaii should monitor.

 See all Hawaii AI laws →

-Virginia’s 61 tracked bills cover a wide range of AI applications.
+Virginia’s 59 published AI bills cover a wide range of AI applications.
 The state’s existing Virginia Consumer Data Protection Act (VCDPA) already provides opt-out rights for profiling that produces legal or similarly significant effects, giving Virginia one of the stronger existing baselines for AI governance.
 Pending bills would add AI-specific requirements for education, criminal justice, employment, and healthcare.

 See all Virginia AI laws →